OXID-eSales/testing_library/README.rst

 ``tests/acceptance`` directory and extend ``OxidEsales\TestingLibrary\AcceptanceTestCase``.

-Tested module will NOT
+Tested module will be activated by default.
-be activated by default, but this can be done by extending ``AcceptanceTestCase::addTestData()`` method and activating module manually.
-This method will be run before any test and before database dump creation, but only once per tests suite.
+Some data might be also added by extending ``AcceptanceTestCase::addTestData()`` method and activating module manually.
+This method will be run before any test and before database dump creation, once per tests suite.

 For acceptance testing
 shop is installed with default demodata.
 Additional demodata can be